scottdstearns/CoreMap_Homework/README.md

 #### CoreMap_Homework
 Main scripts run from this directory.

+**EventDetector.m**  This script runs the detection and event qualification algorithms and outputs the results to a .csv file:
+EventDetectionOutputs.csv.
+The file contains the results for all High or Indeterminant level candidate events.

-**verifyEventDetection.m**  This script displays the signals, candidate events and their confidence levels and the zero crossings for events determined to be genuine.
+**verifyEventDetection.m**  This script displays the signals, candidate events and their confidence levels for candidate events.
+It does not output the results.

+**validateEventDetection.m** This script reads the EventDetectionOutputs.csv file, plots the clean signals and displays the event times graphically with a vertical bar.

+**StackplotSubarry.m** This scripts allow the user to select a row or column of the subarray and displays a stackplot of the signals in that subarray.
+This can be used to look for patterns in the arrivals of events across neighboring elements of the array.
+This is a good candidate for refactoring as a helper function to include with the +Utilities folder.

+**VisualizeInTime.m** This script displays and optionally records a video of the array response shown over time.
+This video shows
+8 distict bursts or waves of activity across the array.

+**PreprocessArrayData.m** This script take the original data, cleans the signals and saves them in ArraySignals.mat.
+This eliminates the need to reprocess the signals helps ensure the results are consistent as the algorithm is being developed.

 #### Utilities
 Mission-specific utilities for scripts that provide solutions to the Homework deliverables.

+**NOTE:** Enter: `> import Utilities.*` from the prompt if you want to call these functions from the Command Window.

 To get help enter: `> help Utilities` at the prompt for detailed help.
 Or help on any of these functions.